storacha/content-claims/README.md

 #### Relation claim 🆕

-Claims that a block of content links to other blocks.
+Claims that a CID links to other CIDs.
 Similar to a [partition claim](#partition-claim), a relation claim asserts that a block of content links to other blocks and, that the block and it's links may be found in the specified parts.

 Capability: `assert/relation`